 At least one dedicated IPS specialist and an IPS supervisor comprise the employment unit.
 Peer specialists are members of some IPS teams, who share their own experiences to inspire others to work and build careers.

-The requirements for IPS specialist and IPS supervisors are indicated as follows:
+The requirements for IPS specialists and IPS supervisors are indicated as follows:

 IPS Specialist